 10. Renters can get flood insurance, too.

 If you rent your house or apartment, you can get flood insurance to protect your personal belongings.
-Insuring the structure of the house or dwelling itself against flooding is the landlord’s responsibility, not yours, as they are the one who owns the building.
+Insuring the structure of the house or dwelling itself is the landlord’s responsibility, not yours, as they are the one who owns the building.
 However, you can still protect your valued treasures.